metamn/beat/code/pages/creating-a-styleguide-with-gulp/creating-a-styleguide-with-gulp.md

 {% include '../../framework/structure/figure/figure.html.swig' %}

 {% markdown %}
-Since the styleguide architecture is so simple we can implement with our existing tools.
+Since the styleguide architecture is so simple we can implement with our existing front-end tools.
-Building with the Javascript ecosystem will make us choose JSON as the database and (probably) Gulp the glue engine to sync the database with the front-end code.
+The database can be a JSON file, Gulp / Grunt / etc. can be the glue engine to sync the database with the front-end code.

 {% endmarkdown %}